joshbegley/nyt-latest/previous.md

 `While Latin music looks ahead, its biggest awards show, broadcast live from Miami on Thursday night, looked back.`\
 https://nytimes.com/2024/11/15/arts/music/latin-grammy-awards-winners-performances.html

-**Pence urges Republican senators not to confirm R.F.K.
-Jr., citing his support of abortion rights.**\
+**Pence Urges Republican Senators Not to Confirm R.F.K.
+Jr., Citing His Support of Abortion Rights**\
 `Former Vice President Mike Pence described Mr. Kennedy, who does not support a federal abortion ban, as a choice unlike any in the modern era of the G.O.P.`\
 https://nytimes.com/2024/11/15/us/politics/pence-rfk-jr-abortion-rights.html